Air Berlin: Passenger services

 In contrast to European pure low-cost carriers, Air Berlin offered free in-flight snacks and drinks until September 2016.
 Newspapers and magazines were available on domestic German flights.
 Full hot meals were complimentary on long-haul flights.
 On all Air Berlin routes with a flight time of 60 minutes or longer, gourmet meals were offered, which were, according to the airline, created by chefs at "Sansibar", a famous restaurant on the island of Sylt.
 The airline also offered in-flight entertainment, assigned seating and guaranteed flight connections.

 Air Berlin's basic fares were nonrefundable and not changeable, so unused flights were a complete loss for the purchaser.

 Frequent flyer program

 Air Berlin's frequent flyer program was called topbonus.
 Points, known as miles, could be collected on flights operated by Air Berlin, Niki, Oneworld airline partners, and selected other airlines.
 Accrued miles could be redeemed for award flights, or for an upgrade to business class.
 In addition to the entry-level "topbonus Card Classic" there were cards with Silver, Gold, and Platinum status, corresponding to Oneworld Ruby, Sapphire, and Emerald statuses.
 A Service Card and a Credit Card, for which a charge was made, were also available.

-Etihad purchased a 70% stake in topbonus for €184 million in 2012.
+Etihad Airways purchased a 70% stake in topbonus for €184 million in 2012.
 Following the insolvency of Air Berlin, topbonus also filed for insolvency on 25 August 2017.